samson-wang/dcgan.caffe/README.md

 ## Dependency
 You will need to compile the [deepsim-caffe-branch](https://github.com/dosovits/caffe-fr-chairs/tree/deepsim).
 And make sure your `PYTHONPATH` point to it.

+The deepsim-caffe only support cudnn-4.0.
+If disable the cudnn engine and replace some convolution layers with the master branch, a latest cudnn and cuda will work fine.

 ## Training
 For face generator, please prepare [celebA](https://github.com/soumith/dcgan.torch#11-train-a-face-generator-using-the-celeb-a-dataset) dataset as the link said.
-Than make a train list file and put it in the data.prototxt.
+Then make a train list file and put it in the data.prototxt.

 Just typing
 ```